bienfaitza/challenge13/challenge_module_13/README.md

 In this module, we used the Leaflet.js Application Programming Interface (API) to populate a geographical map with GeoJSON earthquake data from a URL.

 ##  Resources
 We used the Leaflet library to plot the data on a Mapbox map through an API request and created interactivity for the earthquake data.
-We added the USGS URL for earthquake data by navigating to the USGS Hazards Program, clicking the Earthquakes link to open the Real-time Data Feeds link and scrolled down to "GeoJSON Summary" Feed.
-There, we clicked the All Earthquakes link under the “Past 7 Days” heading

 ##  Objectives